Velika Ivanča shooting: Perpetrator

-Some residents described Bogdanović as a "quiet guy".
-However, it was also said that he had a domestic violence history and had a dispute with his son about his relationship with a girl of whom Ljubiša Bogdanović did not approve.
+It was said that Bogdanović had a history of domestic violence and had a dispute with his son about his relationship with a woman whom Ljubiša Bogdanović did not approve of.

 Although Bogdanović was not known to have suffered from mental illness, his family had a history of such illness.
 Besides Bogdanović's father committing suicide, his cousin and uncle suffered from mental illnesses, the latter being treated and eventually dying in a mental institution.

 Response

 A special meeting of the Serbian cabinet was called in response to the shooting.
 The government declared 10 April 2013 to be a day of mourning.